 I love Christmas as much as the next person, but that doesn’t make me immune to the holiday stress we all feel this time of year.
 Christmas is amazing and fun, but it’s also expensive and stressful and time-consuming.
 Am I right?
 This year I’m trying to battle that stress by entering the holidays in the right frame of mind.
 I’m sharing some tips today so you can do the same and reduce stress during the holidays.

 Don’t let your stress result from the fact that it’s December 23rd and you haven’t finished (or started) your Christmas shopping.
 The shopping is something that can easily be done early, so get that out of the way first.

 Create the Holiday You Want

-If the holiday season is too stressful for you and you aren’t happy with the amount of commitments you’ve got, change it.
+If the holiday season is too stressful for you and you aren’t happy with the number of commitments you’ve got, change it.
 Craft the holiday that will make you happy.
 That might mean skipping the work holiday party or spending Christmas morning at home instead of traveling to see family.

 Create a Plan for Gift-Giving

 For many of us, the stress of the holidays comes from the amount of money we’re spending.
 Christmas gifts can be expensive, and most people tend to go overboard.
-This year make it easier on yourself by creating a firm budget for each person on your list, and then sticking to it.
+This year make it easier for yourself by creating a firm budget for each person on your list, and then sticking to it.
 Chances are that gift you want to splurge on isn’t something they have to have.

 Holidays are probably stressful for you, but they’re stressful for those around you as well.
 Show compassion toward other individuals.
 Maybe the cashier rang up your order wrong at Target or a Christmas gift didn’t arrive on time.
 Remember that everyone has a lot going on this time of year and no one is intentionally trying to make your holiday season more difficult.